MapStory/mapstory-community/items/time-new.md

 author.
 It should be refactored to a nicer control, investigating new technologies like OpenLayers 3.0 and new javascript toolkits.

+### User Stories

+As a user, I need time controls that can be quickly scrubbed forwards and backwards

+As a user, I need time controls that can go back to geologic time scale

 ### Goal

 The first goal is 'investigation'.
 This is to design a more intuitive time control.
 And to come up with a